 In January 2020, FASB issued ASU 2020-01, Investments-Equity Securities (Topic 321), Investments-Equity Method and Joint Ventures (Topic 323), and Derivatives and Hedging (Topic 815), which, generally, provides guidance for investments in entities accounted for under the equity method of accounting.
-ASU 2020-01 is effective for all entities with fiscal years beginning after December 15, 2021, including interim periods therein.
-The Company is currently evaluating the impact of adopting this guidance to its consolidated financial statements.
+ASU 2020-01 is effective for public companies with fiscal years beginning after December 15, 2020 and for all other entities the amendments are effective for fiscal years beginning after December 15, 2021, including interim periods therein.
+The Company adopted ASU 2020-01 on October 1, 2021 and the adoption of this standard did not have a material impact on the Company's consolidated financial condition, results of operations, cash flows and financial statement disclosures.